alsonleej/tp/docs/DeveloperGuide.md

   Use case ends

 - 2e.
 Invalid datetime value \
-  FirstImpressions throws error "\"[datetime]\" is not a valid datetime" (e.g., "\"2026-02-31 14:00\" is not a valid datetime" for invalid dates like February 31st) \
+  FirstImpressions throws error "Invalid datetime \"[formatted datetime]\", that datetime does not exist " (e.g., "Invalid datetime \"February 31st 2026 14:00\", that datetime does not exist " for invalid dates like February 31st) \
   Use case ends

 - 2f.
 Duplicate parameter \